hirethunk/verbs/docs/quickstart.md

 <!-- @todo needs to be updated overall-->
 <!-- @todo I think this is a good example, but it would be nice if we could think of an example
-that anyone could do when they first get verbs i.e. in this example, you would have to make a subscription model with various fields for this to actually work-->
+that someone could fully implement when they first get verbs i.e. in this example, you would have to make a subscription model with various fields for this to actually work-->

 ## Requirements